Frequently Asked Questions on Middle East respiratory syndrome coronavirus (MERS‐CoV)

 What is the source of the MERS virus?

 The source of the MERS-CoV is not yet fully clear.
-A coronavirus very similar to the one found in humans has been isolated from camels in Egypt, Oman, Qatar, and Saudi Arabia. .
-It is possible that other reservoirs exist.
-However, other animals, including goats, cows, sheep, water buffalo, swine, and wild birds, have been tested for MERS‐CoV, but so far none have been found in these animals.
-These studies combined support the premise that dromedary camels are a likely source of infection in humans.
+A coronavirus very similar to the one found in humans has been isolated from camels in Egypt, Oman, Qatar, and Saudi Arabia.
+It is possible that other animal reservoirs exist, however animals including goats, cows, sheep, water buffalo, swine, and wild birds, have been tested for MERS-CoV and no trace of the virus found.
+These studies support the premise that dromedary camels are a likely source of infection in humans.

 Should people avoid contact with camels or camel products?
 Is it safe to visit farms, markets, or camel fairs?

 As a general precaution in Middle Eastern countries affected by MERS-CoV, anyone visiting farms, markets, barns, or other places where animals are present should practice general hygiene measures.
 These include regular hand washing before and after touching animals, and avoiding contact with sick animals.

 The consumption of raw or undercooked animal products, including milk and meat, carries a high risk of infection from a variety of organisms that might cause disease in humans.
 Animal products processed appropriately through cooking or pasteurization are safe for consumption, but should also be handled with care to avoid cross-contamination with uncooked foods.
 Camel meat and camel milk are nutritious products that can continue to be consumed after pasteurization, cooking, or other heat treatments.

-Until more is understood about MERS, people with diabetes, renal failure, chronic lung disease, and immunocompromised persons are considered to be at high risk of severe disease from MERS‐CoV infection.
-Especially in the Middle East people should avoid contact with camels, consuming raw camel milk or camel urine, as well as eating meat that has not been properly cooked.
+Until more is understood about MERS, people with diabetes, renal failure, chronic lung disease, and immunocompromised persons are considered to be at high risk of severe disease from MERS-CoV infection.
+Especially in the Middle East, this group of people should avoid contact with camels, consuming raw camel milk or camel urine, as well as eating meat that has not been properly cooked.